dvdvgt/se-tutorial-7/slides/tutorial2.md

 ::: column
 - The main branch is always production-ready
-- Feature branches are used making changes to main
+- Feature branches are used for making changes to main
-- If the feature is tested it may be merged into main
+- If the feature is tested, it may be merged into main
 :::

 ::: column